Global Entity Disambiguation with BERT: Model

+Similar to the masked language model (MLM) objective adopted in BERT, our model is trained by predicting randomly masked entities.
+Specifically, we randomly replace some percentage of the entities with special \texttt{[MASK]} entity tokens and then trains the model to predict masked entities.

 We adopt a model equivalent to the one used to predict words in MLM.
-Specifically, we predict the original entity corresponding to a masked entity by applying the softmax function over all entities in our vocabulary:
+Formally, we predict the original entity corresponding to a masked entity by applying softmax over all entities: